akeneo/pim-community-dev/UPGRADE-1.7.md

 6. Then remove your old upgrades folder:

     ```
     rm -rf $PIM_DIR/upgrades/schema
     ```

-7. Now you're ready to update your dependencies:
+7. Now update your dependencies:

-    * **Caution**, don't forget to add your own dependencies back to your *composer.json* if you have some:
+    * [Optional] If you have added dependencies to your project, you have to set it back in your `composer.json`.
+      You can show the differences of your previous composer.json in `$PIM_DIR/composer.json.bak`.

         ```
         "require": {
-            "your/dependencies": "version",
+            "your/dependency": "version",
-            "your/other-dependencies": "version",
+            "your/other-dependency": "version",
         }
         ```

     * Then run the command to update your dependencies:

         ```
         cd $PIM_DIR
-         composer update
+        php -d memory_limit=3G composer update
         ```

-        This step will also copy the upgrades folder from `vendor/akeneo/pim-enterprise-dev/` to your Pim project root in order to migrate.
+        This step will copy the upgrades folder from `pim-enterprise-dev/` to your Pim project root in order to migrate.
         If you have custom code in your project, this step may raise errors in the "post-script" command.
         In this case, go to the chapter "Migrate your custom code" before running the database migration.

 8. Then you can migrate your database using: